bbest/dissertation/README.md

 ## Rendering

-This dissertation is being knitted into a scientifically reproducible document using the following free software:
+This dissertation is rendered into a scientifically reproducible document using the following free software:

 - [**RStudio**](http://www.rstudio.com/): excellent free, cross-platform R integrated development environment for writing code and text.